FALKONPS/generate-local-commit/README.md

 ## Features

 - Generate commit messages privately using locally-hosted Ollama models
-- Fully customizable prompt templates
+- Fully customizable prompt templates with live editing and testing
 - Configure temperature and token settings to control generation style
 - Works with staged or unstaged changes
 - Adjustable context range to include lines before and after changes
 - **Enhanced commit message functionality** - enhance or reduce existing commit messages
+- **Pull Request summary generation** - create comprehensive PR descriptions from recent commits
+- **Message cleanup control** - toggle AI response cleaning on/off with visual indicators
 - **Max Tokens control** - normal mode (300 tokens) for regular use, thick mode (30,000 tokens) for complex diffs
 - **Quick Actions sidebar** - convenient access to all settings and actions from the activity bar
+- **Prompt Templates management** - dedicated sidebar for editing, testing, and managing all prompt types

 ## Requirements